AdamColton/cyclicKey/readme.md

 The algorithm runs in O(n) time, n being message length.

 Running the benchmarks on an Ubuntu server, the cyclic key cipher performed 4x slower than AES.
 I consider this to be more than acceptable.
 The AES implementation in Go has been highly optimized.
 This version of the cyclic key cipher has only undergone a limited amount of optimization.
 Most of which has been achieved with lookup tables.
 With Go's bounds checking, this will incur notable overhead.
 I would like to try moving this into cgo to see what the performance gain is.
 However, even at this speed, the cyclic key cipher performs an operation that cannot be done with AES (at least not to my knowledge) and the performance loss is there for acceptable if that operation is necessary.

+### Table Optmimzations

+#### Modulus Inversion Table
+The modulus inversion table (invTbl) is straightforward.
+We find the modular inversion of every number from 1 to 256 with respect to the prime 257.
+Because this skips 0, to efficiently fill the array, every value is decremented by 1.
+Because inversions come in pairs, we populate both values.

+#### Power Mod Table
+The power mode table (pmTbl) is more complex.
+The powerMod function takes 2 arguments, b (base) and e (exponent) and returns (b**e) % p.
+For the algorithm, b will always be an odd number between 1 and 255 (inclusive).
+The exponent (e) can be any number from 0 to 256.
+To compress this range down and fill the array, powMod(b,e) = pmTbl[ (((b-1)/2)*257)+e ] + 1.